jisshub/Countries-React-App-Timesword-test/README.md

 git checkout remotes/origin/master
 ```

-4. Run `npm install` on terminal.
+4. Run `npm install` on your terminal.

-5. Run `npm run dev` to start the dev server.
+5. Run `npm run dev` to start the development server.